 Both trading and professional income is taxed under this head (prihod od samostalne delatnosti - income from independent activity).
+Income from agriculture and forestry is also taxed under this heading.

 Persons engaged in a trade or business may choose between keeping their books under a double-entry or single-entry system of bookkeeping.
 For those who choose double entry, taxable income is based on their adjusted profit from the income statement, in accordance with the rules for corporate income tax.